Bamboo

 - Maintaining buffers and physical barriers around bamboo groves.

-- Learning how to identify bamboo species that are considered native to your bioregion using a field guide, and remove otherwise invasive bamboo stands when possible.
+- Learn how to identify bamboo species that are considered native to your bioregion using a field guide, and remove otherwise invasive bamboo stands when possible.

 - Advocating for the restricted use of invasive bamboo in local gardens.